D-Nayte/services_example/Readme.md

 1. Navigate to the root directory and create a new service workspace:

 ```
-npm init -w ./service_C
+npm init -w ./service_c
 ```

 follow the prompts in the terminal.
+This will create a new "workspace" propterie in the root `package.json` file.

 2. Install dependencies for the newly created service workspace:

 ```
-npm install -w service_C express
+npm install -w service_c express
 ```

+3. The -w flag stand for "worksapce" and tells npm to install the dependencies in the given workspace directory, in that case service_c.

-3. Each service folder can have its own `package.json` file with its own set of dependencies.
+4. Each service folder can have its own `package.json` file with its own set of dependencies.

 ### Building and Starting Docker Images